duneanalytics/docs/docs/data-tables/spellbook/index.md

 To view available Spells, take a look at our [Spellbook model documentation](https://dune.com/spellbook) and learn how to contribute new Spells [here](contributing/index.md)

 Our Spells are managed via the public [Spellbook GitHub repository](https://github.com/duneanalytics/spellbook/index.md).
 We welcome pull requests!

+!!! note "Spellbook Model Creation Runs on Spark SQL"
+       Spellbook Spells are available on Dune V2, queryable from both Spark SQL and Dune SQL [V2 Query Engines](/query/index.md).
+For now, Spells will continue to be written in Spark SQL and querying them with Dune SQL will require small syntax changes.
+While the changes needed to make Spells Dune SQL native are small, we want to make sure Dune SQL is rock solid before we implement them!

 ## Why Spellbook?